 Rebuilding that trust requires a different kind of engagement — one that starts with the CEO’s P&L, not the vendor’s product, and that produces a real result before asking for further commitment.
 That’s a more demanding standard.
 It’s also the only one that actually resolves the fatigue rather than temporarily suppressing it.

 The question worth sitting with before the next conversation: what would it take for you to trust a technology engagement again?
 The answer to that question is usually more specific than “better due diligence.”
 It’s usually something like: I’d need to see a result before I fully commit.
-That’s not an unreasonable ask.
-It should be the starting point for every engagement, not an afterthought at the end of a sales cycle.
+It’s a reasonable ask, and one that should be the starting point for every engagement rather than an afterthought at the end of a sales cycle.